We interview the interviewers to help guide you through the OCIs...

 A 'standard' callback interview will see some interviewers ask about your resume, while others might talk about hobbies, sports and academics to find out more about your skills and personality.
 “My interviewer put down my resume and said: 'Let's just have a conversation,'” one junior associate recalled.
 “Then we talked about what I liked and disliked about law school, the firm and my connection to the city.”
 Most firms allow interviewers a lot of free rein in what they ask.
 “Different interviewers will put different weights on certain aspects of a student,” another recruiter pointed out.
 Some firms employ so-called behavioral interviewing techniques.
 This ranges from asking questions directly about skills and competencies ('give an example of when you worked in a team') to structured assessments.

-For example, Philadelphia's Pepper Hamilton uses an interactive scenario in which interviewers and candidates work though a legal issue.
-The aim is to “see how comfortable the candidate is in a working situation, how they work in a team and how they might counsel a client.”
-We reckon that this type of interviewing will become increasingly common in future.
+For example, Philadelphia's Pepper Hamilton has used an interactive scenario in which interviewers and candidates work though a legal issue.
+The aim of this was to “see how comfortable the candidate is in a working situation, how they work in a team and how they might counsel a client.”
+We predict that this type of interviewing will become increasingly common in future.

 If a student is unsure whether to join the firm (or vice versa) they might return to the firm for a 'second look' and meet with a few more attorneys.
 Candidates are often asked if they want to meet attorneys from certain practice areas during the callback or 'second look'.
 Make use of this opportunity: asking to meet people from certain departments – even if you're not sure which you want to join – will show you're engaged with the firm's work.
 A short while after the callback students will hear whether the firm wants to offer them a position as a summer associate.
 Students have 28 days to accept the offer.